dojoengine/book/src/cairo/world.md

 ### Full World API

 The world exposes an interface which can be interacted with by any client.
+It is worth noting here that as a developer you don't deploy this world, it is deployed when you [migrate](../toolchain/sozo/overview.md) the world.

 ```rust,ignore
 // World interface